jiasenlu/CDSSM/readme.md

 ##To-do List

-* testing the C implementation of sparse Linear.
+* testing the cu implementation of sparse Linear.
-* implement the C implementation of sparse convolution.
+* implement the cu implementation of sparse convolution.